-5.2 On what basis are registrations/notifications made?
-(E.g., per legal entity, per processing purpose, per data category, per system or database.)
+6.3 On what basis are registrations/notifications made (e.g., per legal entity, per processing purpose, per data category, per system or database)?

-See the answer to question 5.1 above.
+See the answer to question 6.1 above.
 The registration of data files is made per data file.

-5.3 Who must register with/notify the relevant data protection authority(ies)?
-(E.g., local legal entities, foreign legal entities subject to the relevant data protection legislation, representative or branch offices of foreign legal entities subject to the relevant data protection legislation.)
+6.4 Who must register with/notify the data protection authority (e.g., local legal entities, foreign legal entities subject to the relevant data protection legislation, representative or branch offices of foreign legal entities subject to the relevant data protection legislation)?

-Generally, the local legal entity is the data controller who transfers personal data pursuant to the DPA abroad (see the definition in the answer to question 2.1 above) and/or is the controller of the data files (see the definition in the answer to question 2.1 above).
+Generally, the local legal entity is the Data Controller who transfers personal data pursuant to the DPA abroad (see the definition in the answer to question 2.1 above) and/or is the Controller of the Data File (see the definition in the answer to question 2.1 above).

-Foreign entities domiciled outside of Switzerland may be qualified as controllers of data files in the sense of the DPA.
+Foreign entities domiciled outside of Switzerland may be qualified as Controllers of the Data File in the sense of the DPA.
 However, the FDPIC is not able and does not enforce the DPA in the case of a foreign legal entity domiciled outside of Switzerland because of the principle of territoriality.
-In case a foreign legal entity is the controller of a data file with personal data of Swiss data subjects, the FDPIC may investigate whether a legal entity in Switzerland is cocontroller of the respective data file.
-The representative or branch office of a foreign controller of the data file is not automatically subject to the registration obligation.
-The representative or branch office of a foreign entity is usually not to be qualified as controller of the data file, since often they do not have the power to decide on the content or purpose of a data file.
+In case a foreign legal entity is the Controller of the Data File with personal data of Swiss data subjects, the FDPIC may investigate whether a legal entity in Switzerland is co-controller of the respective data file.
+The representative or branch office of a foreign Controller of the Data File is not automatically subject to the registration obligation.
+The representative or branch office of a foreign entity is usually not to be qualified as Controller of the Data File, since often they do not have the power to decide on the content or purpose of a data file.

-5.4 What information must be included in the registration/ notification?
-(E.g., details of the notifying entity, affected categories of individuals, affected categories of personal data, processing purposes.)
+6.5 What information must be included in the registration/ notification (e.g., details of the notifying entity, affected categories of individuals, affected categories of personal data, processing purposes)?

-Cross-border transfers: no detailed information is required if the standard contractual clauses of the EU or the FDPIC are used but the communication must include the country in which the data will be transferred and the name(s) of the data recipients(s).
-Otherwise, the copy of the respective contract clauses must be disclosed to the FDPIC.
+Cross-Border Transfers: no detailed information is required if the standard contractual clauses of the EU or the FDPIC are used, but the communication must include the country to which the data will be transferred and the name(s) of the data recipients(s).
+Otherwise, the copy of the respective contract clauses must be disclosed to the FDPIC

-Data files: information regarding the notifying entity, contact person for information requests, categories of personal data, categories of data subjects, categories of data recipients, categories of persons having access to the data files, and processing purposes must be disclosed.
+Data Files: information regarding the notifying entity, contact person for information requests, categories of personal data, categories of data subjects, categories of data recipients, categories of persons having access to the data files and processing purposes must be disclosed.
 The FDPIC provides a template registration form on its website.
-The registration may also be executed electronically.

-5.5 What are the sanctions for failure to register/notify where required?
+6.6 What are the sanctions for failure to register/notify where required?

-Upon complaint, the respective entities or individuals may be fined if they infringe the registration obligation wilfully (see article 34 para.
+Upon complaint, the respective entities or individuals may be fined if they wilfully infringed the registration obligation (see article 34 para.
 2 DPA).
 The fine can be up to CHF 10,000.

-5.6 What is the fee per registration (if applicable)?
+6.7 What is the fee per registration/notification (if applicable)?

-There is no fee for the registration of data files.
+There is no fee for the registration of data files or cross-border transfer notifications.

-5.7 How frequently must registrations/notifications be renewed (if applicable)?
+6.8 How frequently must registrations/notifications be renewed (if applicable)?